 Graduates of the ADN program are eligible to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The ADN graduate is qualified to pursue a Bachelor of Science degree in nursing (BSN).

-The Associate Degree Nursing program is approved by the Board of Nursing for SC and is accredited by the National League for Nursing Accrediting Commission (NLNAC) 3343 Peachtree Road NE, Suite 850, Atlanta GA 30326, (404) 975-5000.
+The Associate Degree Nursing program is approved by the Board of Nursing for SC and is accredited by the Accreditation Commission for Education in Nursing (ACEN) 3343 Peachtree Road NE, Suite 850, Atlanta GA 30326, (404) 975-5000.

 Admission: Acceptance into the clinical phase of the ADN program is competitive.
 The program accepts 32 applicants to begin clinical courses each fall and spring terms.
 Eligible applicants must meet all program-ready requirements to be considered for clinical acceptance.
 For more details, please complete a Health Science and Nursing Information Session and/or read the Advisement Information below.